0xPARC/0xparc-intro-book/src/plonk.typ

 being divisible by the degree $n$ polynomial
 $ Z(X) = (X-omega)(X-omega^2) ...
 (X-omega^n) = X^n - 1. $

-In other words, it suffices for Penny to convince Victor that there is a polynomial $H(X) in FF_q [X]$ such that
+In other words, it suffices for Peggy to convince Victor that there is a polynomial $H(X) in FF_q [X]$ such that
 #eqn[
   $ Q_L (X) A_i (X) &+ Q_R (X) B_i (X) + Q_O (X) C_i (X) \